PHACDataHub/trino-example/README.md

 * https://community.cloudera.com/t5/Community-Articles/Accessing-Google-Cloud-Storage-via-HDP/ta-p/248754

 ## Examples
-The one being refered to in the article previously mentioned.
+This is the one referred to in the [previous article](https://trino.io/blog/2020/10/20/intro-to-hive-connector.html), and the one we're using as a base here.
 * https://github.com/njanakiev/trino-minio-docker/tree/master